saturn597/RPN/README.md

 Quirks
 =====================
-Finally, one quirk: at the beginning of an RPN program, the stack is actually initialized with a single item, the value of which is "null" and that has nothing above or below it.
+A quirk: at the beginning of an RPN program, the stack is actually initialized with a single item, the value of which is "null" and that has nothing above or below it.
 This can lead to some strange behavior.
 For example, on first starting up the RPN REPL:

 `Welcome to rpn!`